-People who work in accounting record, analyze, and maintain financial accounts.
+People who work in accounting record, analyze, and maintain financial accounts and statements.
 They might work for the government, a large company, or a small business.

-Because accounting is such a broad field, there are many accounting job titles.
-Read below for a list of some of the most common accounting job titles, as well as a longer list of accounting job titles.
+Because accounting is an industry with a broad range of positions, there are many accounting-related job titles.
+Read below for a list and description of some of the most common accounting job titles.

-Use these lists when searching for a job in accounting.
 You might also use this list to encourage your employer to change the title of your position to fit your responsibilities.
-However, keep in mind that many accounting jobs require specific certifications and licenses, and these often affect one’s job title.
+This can help you negotiate for pay increases.
+However, keep in mind that many accounting jobs require specific certifications and licenses, and these often affect your job title.

 Accounting Job Titles